-Women are increasingly seen as an important part of the international development agenda.
+Women and youth are increasingly seen as an important part of the international development agenda.
 Empowering women and promoting gender equality are enshrined as global development objectives within the Millennium Development Goals (MDGs) agreed to in 2000.

 Progress in the fight against poverty has demonstrated the importance of focusing poverty alleviation efforts on women and youth.
 Despite the great gains that have been made, gender inequality and violence against women still exist in every country in the world.
-Poverty reduction efforts should focus on women because women are vital to sustainable development.
+Poverty reduction efforts should focus on women and youth because they are vital to sustainable development.
 The empowerment of women and youth lead to economic growth and increased social stability since the current generation of 1.8 billion adolescents has become the largest in history.
 These 1.8 billion young people have a tremendous impact on all parts of social and economic change.